guilhermekuni/react-state/README.md

 ## Implemented Examples :pencil:

-- Counter: a simple counter component that implements `useState` hook.
+- Temperature x Water State: a simple example that implements `useState` hook.
+The point is to show how external factors interferes in the state.
-- TodoList: a simple todo list component that implements `useState` hook.
+- Counter: a simple example that implements `useState` hook.
+The point is to show the difference between a state property and a variable.

 ## Getting Started :rocket: